 But it was the comment by Natalie’s visiting Irish dad, Donald McCracken, that prompted the Goff’s future business.
 “This would be a great place to make whiskey.”
 From that day, McCracken, an experienced moonshiner, became their source of inspiration.

-With dad’s old journal of recipes, and plenty of research into the distillery business, laws and regulations, Natalie and Kevin brought their dream to life.
-Kevin, a pool contractor, built a modest home, a barn and distillery (inside the barn).
+With dad’s old journal of recipes, and plenty of research into the distillery business, laws, and regulations, Natalie and Kevin brought their dream to life.
+Kevin, a pool contractor, built a modest home, a barn, and also a distillery (inside the barn).
 Natalie handled the myriad complexities of alcohol regulations and marketing.
-They focused their attention on every detail of the whiskey making business including Kevin’s design and development of the equipment.
+They focused their attention on every detail of the whiskey-making business including Kevin’s design and development of the equipment.
 It became their 100-proof labor of love.

 Want to try it?
 Visit WildBuckWhiskey.com to locate a store outlet.

 For good home cooking try two authentic Florida favorites located in Brooksville.
 The Florida Cracker Kitchen, owned by brothers Blair and Ethan Hensley, serves up the classics like Brooksville blueberry pancakes, the Cracker omelet, smoked mullet dip, and also Okeechobee gumbo.
 Their mother, Larie DeWitt Hensley, owns another nearby favorite, Mallie Kyla’s Café, a southern-style restaurant where locals go to lunch, especially for the homemade cakes and pies.

 So, when you are ready for adventure, a little magic, some authentic history, and lots of good food and spirits, try Florida’s Adventure Coast.
 This authentic jewel sparkles with real Florida fun and special folks to make your visit a delightful one.